 If we managed to substantially reduce poverty, ACEs would also be cut which would, in combination, reduce mental illness and substance misuse as well as suicidal thoughts, attempts and completions.

 The recommendations also draw on and are intended to amplify the suicide prevention resources and guidance [iii] produced by Public Health England (PHE) and the review of suicide prevention plans [iv] carried out by the Samaritans.

 This resource is not exhaustive, tends to focus on primary prevention rather than treatment, and does not cover issues such as reducing access to lethal means, for example, so those designing suicide reduction plans must also refer to the PHE guidance.

-These eleven risks fall into three main categories:
+These 11 social risks fall into three main categories: